MindscapeHQ/raygun4ruby/README.md

 If you're using Rails, most authentication systems will have this method set and you should be good to go.

-The count of unique affected customers will appear on the error group in the Raygun dashboard.
+The count of unique affected customers will appear on the error group in Raygun Crash Reporting.
 If your customer has an `email` attribute, and that email has a Gravatar associated with that address, you will also see your customer's avatar.

 If you wish to keep it anonymous, you could set this identifier to something like `SecureRandom.uuid` and store that in a cookie, like so: